activityworkshop/GpsPrune/tim/prune/readme.txt

-Prune version 3
+Prune version 4
 ===============

-Prune is an application for viewing, editing and managing coordinate data from GPS systems.
+Prune is an application for viewing, editing and managing coordinate data from GPS systems, including format conversion and photo correlation.

 Prune is copyright activityworkshop.net and distributed under the terms of the Gnu GPL version 2.
 You may freely use the software, and may help others to freely use it too.
 For further information